milon/system-design/glossary/consistency.md

 # Consistency

-Consistency is a term used in computer science and database management to refer to the property of ensuring that data is accurate and valid over time and across different systems.
+Consistency in the realm of computer science and database management denotes the assurance that data remains correct and valid throughout its lifespan and across various platforms.

-In other words, consistency ensures that all copies of a piece of data are the same, even if multiple users are accessing and modifying it simultaneously.
+It means maintaining uniformity of data so that every instance of it remains identical, even when it is being accessed and altered by multiple users concurrently.

-This is achieved through the use of protocols and algorithms that synchronize updates to the data, so that all users see a consistent view of the data at all times.
+To maintain such consistency, specific protocols and algorithms are employed to coordinate data updates, ensuring that every user has a uniform perspective of the data at any given moment.

-Consistency is a key requirement in [distributed system](/glossary/distributed-system.md)s, where data is stored on multiple nodes and accessed by multiple clients, as it helps to ensure that the system behaves predictably and reliably.
+For distributed systems, where data is dispersed across numerous nodes and accessed by various clients, consistency is an indispensable element.
+It guarantees that the system's operations are dependable and predictable.